Kyra15/CAC25-26/README.md

 In progress:
 - signup second page
-- end animation + pebble counter
+- end page return
 - script for unit 1 + 2
-- point system (correct animations)
+- point system

 To do: